-The pain management team is comprised of pain management physicians including Dr. Larry McKenzie, who is board certified in pain management and anesthesiology, as well as anesthesiologists, board-certified pain management nurses and a supporting staff.
-The pain management team takes care of all of the perioperative in-patient and out-patient pain management needs at the hospital.
+The pain management team is staffed by pain management physicians, including Dr. Larry McKenzie, who is board certified in pain management and anesthesiology, as well as anesthesiologists, board-certified pain management nurses and a supporting staff.
+The pain management team takes care of all of the perioperative inpatient and outpatient pain management needs at the hospital.

 "As a physician, it is a joy to work in an environment that is patient-centered and where the entire staff is dedicated to patient care," Dr. McKenzie says.